sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 Heaps have many [applications](https://www.geeksforgeeks.org/applications-of-heap-data-structure/).
 They are particularly useful for implementing priority queues and performing heap sort.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/binary-heap/) or the [HackerRank video tutorial](https://www.youtube.com/watch?v=t0Cq6tVNRBA).

-Time complexity for [binary heap implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/tree/heaps) where `n` is the number of vertices:
+Time and space complexity for [binary heap implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/tree/heaps) where `n` is the number of vertices:

 | Operation | Average/Worst Case | Reasoning |
 | :-------: | :----------: | ---------- |